-- K. Resident All Outdoors Deer Permit Package: Rhode Island Resident hunters may purchase one (1) resident All Outdoors Deer Permit Package to take up to seven (7) deer during the established deer seasons in Zones 1 and 2. - The All Outdoors Deer Permit Package consists of two (2) antlered deer permits and five (5) antlerless deer permits that may be used in any combination during the open deer seasons in Zones 1 and 2 in accordance with the zone bag limits. - L. Deer decoys may be used on private lands and state-owned Wildlife Management Areas (excludes State Parks, Public Reservations, Cooperative properties, and Federal properties) during the archery only deer seasons while archery hunting only.
-This excludes youth muzzleloader and shotgun seasons. in Zone 1 between September 15 and October 31 and in Zone 2 between October 1 and October 31 while archery hunting only.
+- K. Resident All Outdoors Deer Permit Package: Rhode Island Resident hunters may purchase one (1) resident All Outdoors Deer Permit Package to take up to seven (7) deer during the established deer seasons in Zones 1 and 2. - 1.
+The All Outdoors Deer Permit Package consists of two (2) antlered deer permits and five (5) antlerless deer permits that may be used in any combination during the open deer seasons in Zones 1 and 2 in accordance with the zone bag limits. - L. Deer decoys may be used on private lands and state-owned Wildlife Management Areas (excludes State Parks, Public Reservations, Cooperative properties, and Federal properties) during the archery only deer seasons while archery hunting only.
+This excludes youth muzzleloader and shotgun seasons.
 However, deer decoys may be used throughout the extent of the open archery season on private lands in towns where hunting with a firearm is prohibited but use of archery equipment is permitted.
-When transporting deer decoys for the purpose of hunting, persons must wear five hundred (500) square inches of daylight fluorescent orange visible from all sides as is currently required for shotgun deer hunting. - M. Tree stands may not be installed on State-owned property prior to August 15 and must be removed prior to February 15 annually. - N. Upon shooting a deer, a hunter with a current valid hunting license and deer permit may use one (1) dog or engage a second party to use one (1) dog to recover a wounded and lost or un-recovered deer within seventy-two (72) hours of shooting the deer provided that he complies with the following restrictions. - There shall be no firearms or archery devices carried by the hunter, dog handler, or any individual present at the time of tracking. - 2.
-The dog shall be maintained under physical control of the dog handler at all times by the means of a lead no longer than fifty (50) feet that shall be attached to the collar or harness of the dog. - The hunter shall be present at all times. - 4.
-All parties involved in recovering a deer with a dog shall wear 500 square inches of fluorescent orange. - If it is determined that the deer is still alive all parties will back away immediately and the dog will be taken out of the area. - 6.
+When transporting deer decoys for the purpose of hunting, persons must wear five hundred (500) square inches of daylight fluorescent orange visible from all sides as is currently required for shotgun deer hunting. - M. Tree stands may not be installed on State-owned property prior to August 15 and must be removed prior to February 15 annually. - N. Upon shooting a deer, a hunter with a current valid hunting license and deer permit may use one (1) dog or engage a second party to use one (1) dog to recover a wounded and lost or un-recovered deer within seventy-two (72) hours of shooting the deer provided that he complies with the following restrictions. - 1.
+There shall be no firearms or archery devices carried by the hunter, dog handler, or any individual present at the time of tracking. - 2.
+The dog shall be maintained under physical control of the dog handler at all times by the means of a lead no longer than fifty (50) feet that shall be attached to the collar or harness of the dog. - 3.
+The hunter shall be present at all times. - 4.
+All parties involved in recovering a deer with a dog shall wear 500 square inches of fluorescent orange. - 5.
+If it is determined that the deer is still alive all parties will back away immediately and the dog will be taken out of the area. - 6.
 Written permission required for deer hunting shall be possessed while tracking with a dog on private land.